Adani Group to pay additional price for NDTV shares bought under open offer

 On December 30, Adani said it has acquired a 27.26 per cent equity stake in NDTV from Roys at a share price of Rs 342.65 and gained control of the New Delhi-based news broadcaster.

-The open offer was set at Rs 294 apiece and after today's announcement, it would match Roys' share purchase price.
+The open offer was set at Rs 294 apiece and after today's announcement, it would match the per share purchase price paid to Roys.

-Adani said Vishvapradhan Commercial Pvt Ltd (VCPL), a subsidiary of Adani Enterprises, through KFin Technologies (registrar to the open offer) would send a correspondence to the shareholders.
+Adani said Vishvapradhan Commercial Pvt Ltd (VCPL), a subsidiary of Adani Enterprises, through KFin Technologies (registrar to the open offer) would send correspondence to the shareholders.

+Adani Group had acquired VCPL at a value of around Rs 113.75 crore through AMG Media Networks.

+Meanwhile, Indian equity benchmarks slipped into the red amid volatile trade, dragged by losses in automobile, consumer goods and metal stocks.

 Copyright©2022 Living Media India Limited.
 For reprint rights: Syndications Today